 Additionally, FHWA and FTA allows administrative TIP amendments during the three (3) month gap (between July 1 and September 30) for new projects that were added during the Tentative Work Program development cycle.
-During this time-frame the TPO Executive Director has the discretion to grant an administrative TIP amendment.
+During this timeframe the TPO Executive Director has the discretion to grant an administrative TIP amendment.
 An Administrative TIP amendment does not require TPO Governing Board approval.

-4.7 Unified Planning Work Program (UPWP)
+4.5 Unified Planning Work Program (UPWP)

 Under Title 23 C.F.R.
 Part 450, an MPO is required to document planning activities in a UPWP to indicate who will perform the work, the schedule for completing it, and all products that will be produced.
-Additionally, the UPWP serves as the TPO Operating Budget.
+Additionally, the UPWP serves as the TPO's Operating Budget.

 The annual program of technical studies and related activities that support the transportation planning and improvement programs is contained in the UPWP.
-Example of activities included in the UPWP are: Long Range Transportation Plan, Transportation Improvement Program, data surveillance, travel modeling and forecasting, regional support work, community involvement, highway, transit, special technical studies, and other aspects of technical support necessary to the transportation planning process.
+Example of activities included in the UPWP are: LRTP, TIP, data collection, travel modeling and forecasting, regional support work, community involvement, highway, transit, special technical studies, and other aspects of technical support necessary in the transportation planning process.
 In the UPWP document, the local or state agencies involved in each phase of the program are indicated, as is the transportation process.
-The UPWP is in support of goals and objectives established by the TPO, and relates to state and national transportation program areas of emphasis.
+The UPWP is in support of goals and objectives established by the TPO and complies with state and federal transportation program areas of emphasis.
 The levels and sources of federal, state, or local funds to support the program are described and products from the various technical or support activities are identified.

 The UPWP includes a discussion of all urban area transportation planning activities and a description of transportation related air quality planning activities and documentation of all work to be performed with federal planning assistance under Title 23 U.S.C. and Title 49U.S.C.
 Chapter 53.
-The UPWP document is developed under the guidance of the Transportation Planning Council (TPC), and is approved by the TPO Governing Board and the appropriate state and federal agencies.
+The UPWP document is developed under the guidance of the Transportation Planning Council (TPC) and is approved by the TPO Governing Board and the appropriate state and federal agencies.